 \begin{definition} The end space $E$ is said to be \emph{self-similar} if for any partition $E=E_1\sqcup\dotsb\sqcup E_n$ into pairwise disjoint clopen subsets, there exists $i\in\{1,\dotsc,n\}$ and $X\subset E_i$ open such that $X$ is homeomorphic to~$E$. \end{definition}

 \begin{definition} The end space $E$ is said to be \emph{doubly pointed} if there are exactly two points in $E$ whose $\Homeo(S)$--orbit is finite. \end{definition}

+Every finite self-similar end space has cardinality 1.
+Similarly, every finite doubly-pointed end space has cardinality 2.
 An infinite countable end space with $E^g=E$ is self-similar (respectively doubly pointed) if and only if $E$ has degree 1 (respectively 2).
 For instance, $E=\omega+1$ is self-similar.
 If $x \coloneqq (\omega+1)'$ (here the exponent denotes the Cantor--Bendixson derivative) then $E$ can be written as $E\setminus\{x\}=\bigsqcup_{n\in \N}E_n $, where each $E_n$ is homeomorphic to $\omega$, $E_n$ is disjoint from the closure of $E_m$ whenever $n\neq m$, and $\cap_{n\in\N}\overline{E_n}=x$.
 Aougab--Patel--Vlamis generalized this property to give a normal form for self-similar spaces as follows (see~\cite{APV}*{Definition~4.6}).

 \begin{definition} \cite{APV} A compact Hausdorff topological space has \emph{radial symmetry} if either $E$ is a singleton or there exists a point $x\in E$ and a collection of pairwise homeomorphic, non-compact sets $\{E_n\}_{n\in\N}$ such that $E_n$ is disjoint from the closure of $E_m$ whenever $n\neq m$ and such that